zaccolley/pouchdb/docs/_posts/2014-03-22-html5-databases.md

 At this point, if you aren't having flashbacks of replacing all your bloated `xmlHttpRequest.onreadystatechanged` calls with `$.ajax()`, you haven't been doing web development for very long.

 So PouchDB is obviously giving us much prettier API to interact with IndexedDB.
-But a pretty face is not enough, and even beauty pagents have their talent round, so let's see what kind of smarts PouchDB is hiding behind that pretty face.
+But a pretty face is not enough, and even beauty pagents have a talent round, so let's see what kind of smarts PouchDB is hiding behind that pretty face.

-### Surfin' Safari, Cruisin' Couch
+### Surfin' Safari, Couch Cruisin'

 The most impressive trick that PouchDB is pulling off under the hood, of course, is that the above code will work on Safari, iOS, and pre-KitKat Android, even though those browsers only support Web SQL, not IndexedDB.